earaya/kickplate/README.md

 * Handlebars
 * [RequireJs](http://requirejs.org) - Honestly, the best thing that's happened to JS in the browser.
 * [RequireJs Handlebars Plugin](https://github.com/SlexAxton/require-handlebars-plugin) - This plugin is fantastic: it loads and pre-compiles your handlebars templates.
-* [Less](http://lesscss.org/) - Because it's a JS preprocessor.
-And when you're running in the browser, that matters.
-* [require-less](https://github.com/guybedford/require-less) - To optimze and require your styles.

 ### Tools

 * grunt
-* volo
+* compass (through grunt)

 ## Project setup

 This web project has the following setup:
+* src/
+    * scss/ - scss styles. compass will build these into `src/www/css`
     * www/ - the web assets for the project
         * index.html - the entry point into the app.
         * js/
-        * app.js - the top-level config script used by index.html
+            * app.main.js - the top-level config script used by index.html
             * app/ - the directory to store project-specific scripts.
-        * lib/ - the directory to hold third party scripts.
+            * vender/ - the directory to hold third party scripts.

-## And, how do I use this?
+## How do I use this?

-To get going you'll need to:

-First, install grunt and volo by typing the following in your command line:
+It should be super simple.
+Assumng you alredy have npm, just:

 1. `npm install grunt -g`
 2. `npm install volo -g`